Louiseskinner01/project1-lskinner/TESTING.md

 </details>

 ## Lighthouse Performance Testing
-I used Google Chrome deveopment tools to develop and test each page within the FWL project, this is due to is expansive features including the Lighthouse Performance tool.
+I used the Google Chrome development tools to develop and test each page within the FWL project, this is due to is expansive features including the Lighthouse Performance tool.

 <details>